amz-tools/amazon-sp-api/README.md

 });
 ```

-### Download, decrypt and unzip reports
+## Download, decrypt and unzip reports

 The **.download()** function takes the download details (url and encryption details) received from a "getReportDocument" operation as input, downloads the content, unzips it (if result is compressed), decrypts it and returns it.
 You may also include an options object to enable a json result or to additionally save the report to a file.
-Retrieve the download details with a "getReportDocument" operation:
+Retrieve the download details from a "getReportDocument" operation:
 ```javascript
 let report_document = await sellingPartner.callAPI({
   operation:'getReportDocument',